VernonGrant/gnu-c-language-manual/markdown/Omitted-for_002dExpressions.md

 the expressions between them may be missing.
 A missing expression means this loop doesn't use that particular feature of the `for` statement.

-Instead of using `start`{.variable}, you can do the loop preparation before the `for` statement: the effect is the same.
+Instead of using `start`, you can do the loop preparation before the `for` statement: the effect is the same.
 So we could have written the beginning of the previous example this way: